isomerpages/mti-osir/_resources/Other Legislations/Sectoral Legislation with O&C provisions.md

 <label for="accordion2"> Healthcare </label><div>

 <p>We regularly review the efficacy of our safeguards to protect critical sectors and entities.</p>
 		<p>Global developments in recent years have reinforced the importance of economic resilience.
-There is increasing need to screen for malicious actions effected through investments in critical entities.</p></div></li><table>
+There is increasing need to screen for malicious actions effected through investments in critical entities.</p></div></li><table style="width: 68%;">
 <tbody>
 <tr>
 <td><p><b> S/N </b></p></td>